hazelcast/hazelcast-jet/site/docs/tutorials/windowing.md

 ---
 title: Apply Windowed Aggregation
-description: How to effectively use windowed aggregation in Jet.
+description: How to use windowed aggregation in Jet for monitoring most actively traded stocks on an exchange.
 ---

 As we've seen in the guide for